rust-lang/surveys/surveys/2021-annual-survey/questions.md

 https://github.com/rust-community/team/wiki/State-of-the-Rust-Language-Community-Survey-FAQ

-We estimate it will take about 10-15 minutes to complete.
+We estimate it will take about 10-25 minutes to complete.

-> TODOs:
->
-> - Ensure that the survey actually takes 10-15 minutes

 ## Rust Usage